RCIC-UCI-Public/website-rcic/docs/source/about/allocations.rst

 |   1.
 Type of core-hours (CPU or GPU)
 |   2.
 How many core-hours you need

-Core-hour purchases a done through an MOU on a ``prepaid card basis``.
+Core-hour purchases a done through an MOU on a :red:`prepaid card basis`.
 RCIC does not post-bill for core hours and it is not possible to be surprised with a large bill at the end of a month.